CBepler/685_lora_project/results/COMPARISON_REPORT.md

 ## Conclusions

-1. **Task-dependent winner**: QLoRA excels at classification tasks, while HiRA is superior for language modeling.
-Choose based on your task type.

-2. **QLoRA is best for classification**: Achieves highest accuracy (93.28% IMDB, 92.20% SST-2) with lowest memory footprint, making it ideal for sentiment analysis and similar tasks.
+1. **QLoRA has a critical speed-accuracy trade-off**: While it achieves the best classification accuracy and lowest memory, it trains **2.5-3.5x slower** than other methods.
+This is a fundamental trade-off to consider.

+2. **Task-dependent winner**:
+   - **Classification tasks**: QLoRA for best accuracy (if time allows) or LoRA for speed
+   - **Language modeling**: HiRA for best perplexity, avoid QLoRA (worst performance)

+3. **QLoRA excels at classification but struggles with language modeling**:
+   - Best accuracy on IMDB (93.28%) and SST-2 (92.20%)
+   - Worst perplexity on WikiText-2 (3.20 vs 2.62 for HiRA)
+   - Suggests quantization helps classification but hurts generative tasks

-3. **HiRA is best for language modeling**: The higher rank (r=32) provides better perplexity (2.62) on WikiText-2, showing that generative tasks benefit from increased model capacity.
+4. **HiRA is best for language modeling**: The higher rank (r=32) provides better perplexity (2.62), showing that generative tasks benefit from increased model capacity.

-4. **Quantization improves generalization**: Contrary to expectations, 4-bit quantization in QLoRA not only reduces memory but appears to improve accuracy on classification tasks.
+5. **Speed matters**: If training time is important, LoRA, Sparse LoRA, and HiRA all train at similar speeds (~24-35 min), while QLoRA takes 60-100 min.

+6. **Quantization's surprising effect**: 4-bit quantization improves classification accuracy but degrades language modeling performance, likely due to precision loss affecting next-token prediction.

-5. **Sparsity provides inference benefits**: Sparse LoRA achieves 50% sparsity with minimal accuracy loss (92.48% vs 92.52% on IMDB), making it ideal for production deployment.
+7. **Sparsity is "free"**: Sparse LoRA achieves 50% sparsity with essentially no speed penalty (35.22 min vs 35.21 min) and minimal accuracy loss, making it ideal for deployment.

-6. **Standard LoRA remains viable**: Despite newer methods, standard LoRA provides a good balance and should be considered as a reliable, well-tested baseline.
+8. **Standard LoRA remains the best all-rounder**: Good accuracy, fast training, well-tested, and works well across all tasks.

 ---